-There was however some agility before the big bang of the Agile manifesto….
+There was agility before the Agile manifesto….

-A couple of things we got right back in 1998 pertinent to Agile prioritisation:
+I think back to my time as a Studio Manager (over 20 years ago).
+A couple of things we got right back in 1998 which I feel are especially pertinent to Agile priorities:

 - Individuals and interactions over processes and tools